acholtz06/8-Week-SQL-Challenge/Case Study #3 - Foodie Fi/Solution.md

 - Again, used the growth rate formula to find a 998.97% increase in profit from the beginning of 2020 to the end of 2020
 ---

+#### 2. What key metrics would you recommend Foodie-Fi management to track over time to assess performance of their overall business?

+---

+#### 3. What are some key customer journeys or experiences that you would analyse further to improve customer retention?

+---

+#### 4. If the Foodie-Fi team were to create an exit survey shown to customers who wish to cancel their subscription, what questions would you include in the survey?

+---

+#### 5. What business levers could the Foodie-Fi team use to reduce the customer churn rate?
+How would you validate the effectiveness of your ideas?

+---

 ## 🚀 Final Thoughts